- Search The Registry

 - My Account

 *Bill Russell was born on this date in 1934.
-He was an African American professional basketball player and coach.
+He was a Black professional basketball player and coach.

 Naismith Memorial Basketball Hall of Fame